 Our Club has programs and resources to develop players at every level.
 We have opportunities for you whether your interest is pursuing playing locally, High School, College, Regionally, Nationally or at the professional levels of the game.

-If you missed the open tryout opportunity or have questions, please complete the ‘free’ mandatory online tryout/minicamp registration and email the Director of Coaching for your tryout time, day and location.
+If you missed the open tryout (2020-21 season) opportunity or have questions, please email the Director of Coaching for details.

 Coaching Assignments.
 2020-21 Season.